Language: EN

 Global Scope

-Global scope is the broadest context in which JavaScript code runs.
+The global scope is the broadest context in which the JavaScript code is executed.
 Variables declared in the global scope are available anywhere in the code (including functions and blocks).

 let globalVar = 'I am a global variable';